SuryaSankar/trellogit/README.md

 7. Have both "Polling" and "Web Hook" ways of doing this.
 Not everyone needs to set up a server to listen to hooks.
 Polling might work just fine for some.

+8. Send a notification in hipchat even when the cards are being reshuffled in a list.
+Team members need to be intimated of priority change.

+9. If a due date is changed to a later date, the card should be marked as Delayed.
+Also the cards should be monitored daily and if a due date is skipped, they should be marked as "Skipped Deadline"
+And finally those which are moved to Done list, should be marked as Completed.
+(Mark means label).
+So at any time, we can switch to calendar view and view the milestones/tasks which were Delayed and/or Skipped Deadline and/or Completed/Not Completed

 Idea
 =====